 Lt Col Darrel Vandeveld was the prosecutor on Binyam Mohamed’s case.
 Darrel previously served in Bosnia, Africa, Iraq and Afghanistan, and has been awarded the Bronze Star Medal and the Iraqi Campaign Medal, among other awards.
 In 2007 he served as a prosecutor on 5 cases in the Military Commissions at Guantanamo Bay.
 Vandeveld resigned from his post at Guantanamo after concluding that he could not ethically or legally prosecute the case of detainee Mohammad Jawad.

 Stephen Grey is the author of ‘Ghost Plane: The True Story of the CIA Torture Program’; which detailed the CIA’s rendition of Binyam Mohamed.
 He is London-based writer and reporter for the Reuters news agency.
 He has covered the subject of national security in its many forms, including terrorism, the work of security agencies, as well military conflict, including in Kosovo, Iraq and Afghanistan.

-Janet Hamlin was the first illustrator allowed into Guantanamo Bay as a courtroom sketch artist, and drew pictures for the media of Yvonne Bradley & Binyam Mohamed at their first hearing.
+Janet Hamlin was one of the first illustrators allowed into Guantanamo Bay as a courtroom sketch artist, and drew pictures for the media of Yvonne Bradley & Binyam Mohamed at their first hearing.
 Janet works from New York where she illustrates for Time Warner, Universal Studios, The New York Times, Wall Street Journal, IBM, HarperCollins, & AP, and others.